ErAbhi523/ErAbhi523/README.md

 # 👋 Hi there, I'm Abhishek Verma

-🎓 I'm a passionate Computer Science and Engineering student with a strong interest in **Web Development** and **Cybersecurity**.
+🎓 I'm a passionate Computer Science Engineer with a strong interest in **Devlopment**, **Technology** and **Entrepreneourship** .
 Currently, I’m working as an **Assistant Engineer at EduBuddy**, where I get to solve real-world problems and contribute to meaningful software solutions.

 ---